-This two-day conference for Clinical Research Professionals will study, explain and discuss how ICH GCP and the Code of Federal regulations guide and direct investigator responsibilities, IRB management issues, audits, the informed consent process, and administrative activities.
-The attendee will understand and be able to convey the responsibilities of these very important functions and the complementary role of the clinical researcher as a fundamental contributor to successful clinical research and the protection of research subjects.
+This two-day conference for Clinical Research Professionals will study, explain, and discuss how ICH GCP and the Code of Federal regulations guide and direct investigator and sponsor responsibilities related to post approval monitoring, modernizing consent, adherence to clinicaltrials.gov and the NIH Data Management and Sharing policy.
+The attendee will understand and be able to convey the responsibilities of these very important functions, the complementary role of the clinical researcher as a fundamental contributor to successful clinical research and the protection of research subjects.

 Learning Objectives: Upon completion of the program, the attendee should be able to: